Cynthiaudoye/Cynthiaudoye.github.io/README.md

 **Virtual Program Participant @ Bloomberg Market Concept**, London, UK (_Sep 2024_)**

-- Expanded knowledge of financial markets through the Bloomberg Market Concepts program.
+- Actively participating in the BMC program, which is expanding my knowledge of the financial market

 ---